Accelerating the Performance of Rosetta in Linux VMs on Apple Silicon

 Apple really did not have to make Rosetta 2 available for Linux.
 If they hadn't, it wouldn't even register a blip on the users / market share of Macs/MacOS.
 But it's just one of those hidden gems of the OS, and going by this article they haven't stopped improving on it.

-• arghwhat an hour ago
+• arghwhat 10 months ago

 > Apple really did not have to make Rosetta 2 available for Linux.